influxdata/docs-v2/content/influxdb/v2.0/write-data/best-practices/schema-design.md

 ## Avoid too many series

-[Tags](/influxdb/v2.0/reference/glossary/#tag) containing highly variable information like UUIDs, hashes, and random strings lead to a large number of [series](/influxdb/v2.0/reference/glossary/#series) in the database, also known as high [series cardinality](/influxdb/v2.0/reference/glossary/#series-cardinality).
+[Tags](/influxdb/v2.0/reference/glossary/#tag) containing highly variable information like unique IDs, hashes, and random strings lead to a large number of [series](/influxdb/v2.0/reference/glossary/#series), also known as high [series cardinality](/influxdb/v2.0/reference/glossary/#series-cardinality).

 High series cardinality is a primary driver of high memory usage for many database workloads.
-When you write to InfluxDB, InfluxDB uses the measurements and tags to create indexes to speed up reads.

-However, when there are too many indexes created, both writes and reads may start to slow down.
+InfluxDB uses measurements and tags to create indexes and speed up reads.
+However, when too many indexes created, both writes and reads may start to slow down.
 Therefore, if a system has memory constraints, consider storing high-cardinality data as a field rather than a tag.

 {{% note %}}
-If reads and writes to InfluxDB have started to slow down, you may already have high series cardinality (too many series).
+If reads and writes to InfluxDB start to slow down, you may have high series cardinality (too many series).
 See how to [resolve high cardinality](/influxdb/v2.0/write-data/best-practices/resolve-high-cardinality/).
 {{% /note %}}

 ## Use recommended naming conventions